craigmckeachie/handsonreact.com/docs/A25-StateManagement.md

 Good use cases for Redux include:

 - A count of something that displays in a header or sidebar (likes, upvotes, active projects, items in shopping cart, unread messages)
-  - Again, this often can be done by having a common parent component but sometimes it might be too far removed from where you are updating this information
+  - Again, this often can be done by having a common parent component (in many cases the App component) but sometimes it might be too far removed from where you are updating this information
 - Collaborative software where multiple users can work on the same document at the same time (Google Docs, Google Sheets etc...)

 ## Deciding How to Handle State